 At some point, folks will ask themselves why this rejection keeps happening.
 My question is, how can I help you out of this?
 The best way out of this situation is to erase the criminal history that's holding you back.

 If you were to call me, right now, and tell me that you've been arrested for driving while license suspended--what do you think my first question will be?
 My first question is, "Can you get your license back?"
-The answer is, often, "I don't know".
-The good news is, you don't have to know.
+The answer is often, "I don't know".
+Actually, you don't have to know.
 I'll figure it out.
-I've been working on these cases for decades, and maybe a suspended license isn't that big of a deal to most folks--but in Central Florida, its hard to live without driving (except for Downtown Orlando, you can get by without a car, but that's it...).
+I've been working on these cases for decades, and if there's a way to get you driving again--we'll find it.

-Driving while license suspended charges get serious once they become a felony.
-A misdemeanor driving while license suspended gets upgraded to a felony if the driver was driving as a Habitual Traffic Offender, or if the driver has two prior convictions for driving on a suspended.
+Driving while license suspended charges get serious once they become a felony, and this upgrade happens if you're caught driving as a Habitual Traffic Offender, or if you have prior convictions for driving on a suspended.
 Some judges are a bit harsh on these felony cases, and that's a shame because this crime is often the result of just falling on tough times.

-If you were not charged with a crime, but have received a dreaded DMV notice in the mail proclaiming a five year suspension as a habitual traffic offender (HTO), we can help reverse your five year HTO suspension, just give us a call to get started.
+If you were not charged with a crime, but have received a dreaded DMV notice proclaiming a five year suspension as a habitual traffic offender (HTO), we can help reverse your five year HTO suspension, just give us a call to get started.

 You have questions, and I have answers.
 I have good news for first offenders, and, I have good news for second and third time offenders as well (don't want to leave you out!).
-Florida has quite a few options to chose from when it comes to first timers.
+Your case can be dismissed.
+Gone.
+Dropped.

 As you search for someone to help you, you'll probably hear a lot about pretrial diversion (PTD).
-Basically, if your attorney can convince the prosecutor to let you into this program, your case will be completely dropped.
-Dismissed.
-In return, you'll have to take some classes, do some community service, and test negative on all random drug screens (yes, even the theft cases get drug tested--everybody does).
-Dismissal is a good thing, but your criminal record will still be visible even after dismissal, so make sure the records get expunged afterward (see above).
+Basically, you'll have to take some classes, do some community service, and test negative on all random drug screens (yes, even the theft cases get drug tested--everybody does).
+Jump thru the hoops, and your case is dismissed.
+Yes, it can be tricky to get into the program, but that's what you have an attorney for.

-It was once thought that all hope was lost for first time offenders for Driving While Under the Influence (DUI), but Orange County and Osceola County have instituted DUI Diversion programs tailored to fit the needs of this particular offense.
-Yes, this program is a tad more expensive than the typical PTD program, but it's worth it.
-And yes, DUI diversion is the most difficult diversion program to obtain for a client, but again--its worth it.
+Also, Orange County and Osceola County have instituted DUI Diversion programs tailored to fit the needs of a first time DUI.
+Yes, this program is a tad more expensive than the typical diversion program, but it's worth it.

-Diversion is the most common path to dismissal, but there are several other ways to get there.
+Diversion isn't the only path to dismissal.
 Pretrial Intervention (PTI), for example, is an even better option for many folks because (a) you can have a prior record, and (b) PTI doesn't require the prosecutor's approval.
-But wait, there are even more paths toward dismissal.

 Another path to dismissal is Veteran's Court.
 This program is run in conjunction with the Department of Veteran's Affairs, and leans toward being a drug treatment program similar to the drug court program--but run through the VA.
-Again, this is an excellent program, and I highly recommend it for those citizens struggling with addiction and who have access to the benefits of the VA.YOUR CONSTITUTIONAL RIGHTSYou have Constitutional rights.
+Again, this is an excellent program, and I highly recommend it for those citizens struggling with addiction and who have access to the benefits of the VA.YOUR CONSTITUTIONAL RIGHTSWhat criminal defense site would be complete without reminding you of the obvious: you have Constitutional rights.
 Use them.
 Don’t talk to the police until you’ve called us first.
 Your right to remain silent is important (you can’t talk your way out of a ‘situation’, don’t even try it, anything you say can and will be misquoted and misused against you).
 Don’t consent to a warrant-less search of your car or home without first exercising your right to legal counsel.
-The Fourth Amendment gives us the right to be free from unreasonable searches and seizures.
-How does this apply to a car stopped on East Colonial Dr. for a window tint violation?
-How does this apply to the search of a citizen because an officer allegedly smells an odor of cannabis?
-Our criminal ‘justice’ system is a maze, and John has the tools, training, and experience to protect your rights and obtain a favorable outcome.
+Call John.